cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

             a.0:1 += (i + $i)
         rof

-- Due to the requirement that the number of iterations performed by a ForStatement is known at compile time, assignments to loop variables are forbidden.
+- Due to the requirement that the number of iterations performed by a ForStatement is known at compile time, assignments to loop variables are forbidden
-- If the step size of a ForStatement is not defined it is assumed to equal to 1.
+- If the step size of a ForStatement is not defined, it is assumed to equal to 1
-- If the optional second iteration range component in a ForStatement is not defined, it is assumed to be equal to 0
+- If the optional second component of the iteration range in a ForStatement is not defined, it is assumed to be equal to 0

   .. code-block:: text